rtdevx/rtdevx.github.io/content/posts/training/GitHub/_index.md

 +++
 draft = false
-title = 'Git / GitHub Trainings and Certifications' date = '2025-12-01'
+title = 'VCS Trainings and Certifications' date = '2025-12-01'
 +++
-**Git** is the most widely used version control system, helping developers track changes, collaborate, and manage code effectively. **GitHub** builds on **Git** by providing a cloud platform to host, review, and share projects with ease.
+**Git** is the most widely used **Version Control System**, helping developers track changes, collaborate, and manage code effectively. **GitHub** builds on **Git** by providing a cloud platform to host, review, and share projects with ease.

 - Git enables version tracking, branching, and seamless teamwork.
 - GitHub adds cloud hosting, pull requests, issues, and collaboration tools.